ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-file-directory-16: project | `false` | Can be `true` or `false`.

-When `true`, DDEV will not issue the normal warning on `ddev start`, "You have Mutagen enabled and your 'php' project type doesn't have `upload_dirs` set".
+When `true`, DDEV will not issue the normal warning on `ddev start`: "You have Mutagen enabled and your 'php' project type doesn't have `upload_dirs` set".

 ## `docroot`